All Products

 table_id>1

-The threshold for a critical alert.
-The threshold indicates the deviation of the monitoring result from the expected value.
+The critical threshold.
+It indicates the deviation of the check result from the expected value.
 You can customize this threshold based on your business requirements.
-If a strong rule is used and a critical alert is triggered, nodes are blocked.
+If a strong rule is used and a critical alert is triggered, the scheduling task is blocked.

 20

-The threshold for a warning alert.
-The threshold indicates the deviation of the monitoring result from the expected value.
+The warning threshold.
+It indicates the deviation of the check result from the expected value.
 You can customize this threshold based on your business requirements.

 10